How to make your own chemical-free soap

 Almost anything suitably shaped may be used as a soap mould.
 Aluminium containers should never be used because aluminium will react with the caustic.
 The simplest soap mould for a beginner is a waxed milk carton.
 If you’re using an enclosed container such as a milk carton you’ll need to tear the carton away carefully from the soap about four to five hours after pouring, or when the soap reaches the consistency of hard butter.

-The blocks of soap need to be cut before they become too hard.
+Cut the blocks of soap before they become too hard.
 Similarly, if a plastic container is used, the soap should be cut into squares at this stage of firmness.
 You need to put on your rubber gloves before doing either of the above as the lye will still be active.

 Remember that liquid and fresh soap is caustic and will damage varnish, paint or other colour.
 Their colour might also be transferred to your soap and ruin it.